top of page

 *library area with books and seating

 On rainy days or code yellow/red days, if possible, we will use the front porch.
-If this isn't possible due to blowing rain or lightening, then we will do active time indoors.
+If this isn't possible due to blowing rain or lightening, or just too hot/cold, then we will do active time indoors.
 (This may be one of the times an exercise video will be put on the TV, depending on ages of children in care.)

 importance of outdoor play